Mitchell scores 51 points, Jazz beat Nuggets for 3-1 lead

-LAKE BUENA VISTA, Fla.
-(AP) — Donovan Mitchell scored 18 of his 51 points in the fourth quarter and the Utah Jazz withstood a 50-point night from Jamal Murray to beat the Denver Nuggets 129-127 on Sunday and take a 3-1 lead in the playoff series.
+Mitchell scored 18 of his 51 points in the fourth quarter and the Utah Jazz withstood a 50-point night from Jamal Murray to beat the Denver Nuggets 129-127 on Sunday and take a 3-1 lead in the playoff series.

 Mitchell was 15 of 27 from the floor and went 17 of 18 from the free throw line.
 The 23-year-old Mitchell scored 57 points in Game 1.
 He’s averaging 39.5 points in the series.

+He’s flattered to be joining such elite company.
+Iverson had a pair of games with 50 or more points in the 2001 playoffs, while Jordan accomplished the feat in ‘88 and ’93, and Chamberlain in ’60, according to the Jazz.

+“I’ve got a lot of work to do to catch up to those guys,” Mitchell cracked.

-The Jazz can close it out in Game 5 on Tuesday.
+The Jazz can close the series out in Game 5 on Tuesday.
+But the Nuggets aren’t ready to go home from the NBA bubble just yet, Murray said.

+“There’s a lot of fight in us left,” he said.
+“One game at a time.”

-Murray, who hit a long 3-pointer near the buzzer, had the most-ever by a Denver player in a postseason game, surpassing Spencer Haywood’s mark of 45 in an ABA playoff contest on April 19, 1970.
+Murray scored the most-ever points by a Denver player in a postseason game.
+His offensive explosion surpassed Spencer Haywood’s mark of 45 in an ABA playoff contest on April 19, 1970.
 Murray also had 11 rebounds.

+“He put his fingerprints all over the game — scoring, rebounding, play-making,” Nuggets coach Michael Malone said.

 Nikola Jokic added 29 points, including three dunks.
 Jokic is not known for his dunking despite his 7-foot frame.